The Lymington Sea Water Baths are the oldest in the UK

-Historic tourist attraction delights young and old, with stunning views of the Isle of Wight.
+Historic tourist attraction delights with stunning views of the Isle of Wight

 Lymington's Sea Water Baths, in Bath Road, is the oldest open air natural swimming pool in the UK.
 Dating back to 1833 the baths have historically gained national interest for their health giving waters and natural mud minerals.
 Today, young and old still swim in the waters and enjoy the stunning location with views over to the Isle of Wight.